Rojava conflict: Internal relations and conflicts in Rojava

 On 28 December 2012, Syrian government forces opened fire on pro-FSA demonstrators in al-Hasakah city, killing and wounding several individuals.
 Arab tribes in the area attacked YPG positions in the city in reprisal, stating the Kurdish fighters were collaborating with the government.
 Clashes broke out, and three Arabs were killed, though it was not clear whether they were killed by YPG forces or nearby government troops.
 Demonstrations were organised by various Kurdish groups throughout northeastern Syria in late December as well.
 PYD supporters drove vehicles at low speeds through a KNC demonstration in Qamishli, raising tensions between the two groups.

 From 2 to 4 January, PYD-led demonstrators staged protests in the al-Antariyah neighbourhood of Qamishli, demanding "freedom and democracy" for both Kurds and Syrians.
 Many activists camped out on site.
 On 4 January, approximately 10,000 people were participating in the rallies, which also included smaller numbers of supporters of other Kurdish parties, such as the KNC, which staged a rally in the Munir Habib neighbourhood.
 PYD organisers had planned for 100,000 people to participate, but such support did not materialise.
 The demonstrations were concurrent with rallies conducted across the country by the Arab opposition, though Kurdish parties did not use the same slogans as the Arabs, and also did not the same slogans amongst their own parties.
 Kurds also demonstrated in several other towns, but not across the entire Kurdish region.

-Meanwhile, several armed incidents occurred between the dominant PYD-YPG and other Kurdish parties in the region, particularly the Kurdish Union ("Yekîtî") Party, part of a Kurdish political coalition called the Syrian Kurdish Democratic Union formed on 15 December 2012, which excludes the PYD.
+Meanwhile, several armed incidents occurred between the dominant PYD-YPG and other Kurdish parties in the region, particularly the Kurdish Union ("Yekîtî") Party, part of a Kurdish political coalition called the Kurdish Democratic Political Union formed on 15 December 2012, which excludes the PYD.
 On 3 January, PYD gunmen staged a drive-by shooting on a Yekîtî office in Qamishli.
 Armed Yekîtî members returned fire, injuring one PYD member.
 The same day, armed clashes broke out between YPG fighters and members of the newly formed Jiwan Qatna Battalion of Yekîtî in ad-Darbasiyah.
 Four Yekîtî members were abducted by the YPG, who said they were affiliated with Islamist groups, though Yekîtî activists stated that the PYD wanted to prevent other Kurdish groups from arming themselves.
 Following demonstrations in the town demanding their release and an intervention by the KNC, the four men were released by the end of the day.
 On 11 January, YPG forces raided an empty Yekîtî training ground near Ali Faru which had been built in early January, tearing down both the Kurdish and FSA flags that had been flying at the base.
 Though PYD members defended the raid by saying that the flags could have attracted government airstrikes, Yekîtî condemned the action.